MaayanLab/Graph-DR/README.md

 ### 1. Docker

-First find the IP address of the Docker machine by:

-    docker-machine ip

-Then, start to run the docker image:
+To start running the docker image:

-    docker run -it -p 80:8888 --add-host="localhost:10.0.2.2" maayanlab/graph-dr
+    docker run -it -p 8888:8888 maayanlab/graph-dr

-Next, you can open a browser and go to the IP address of your Docker machine, which is usually http://192.168.99.100.
-You can find the token in the terminal running the Docker image.
+Next, you can open a browser and go to http://localhost:8888.
+You will be required to enter the token to access the notebook server, which can be found in the terminal running the Docker image.

 ### 2. virtualenv